liwoo/lineup-builder/README.md

 Welcome to the LineupBuilder app! 🚀 This README guides you through setting up and running the LineupBuilder application, a cross-platform solution for managing a soccer team's player squad, using .NET MAUI and MauiReactor.

 ### Motivation
-I want to use .NET MAUI to build cross-platform Apps more because of how awesome C# is a language!
-The problem I have (apart from the fact that I still feel .NET MAUI is in Beta and therefore the 3rd best native cross-platform option :) is XAML for building UIs.
+I want to use [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-8.0) to build cross-platform Apps more because of how awesome C# is a language!
+The problem I have (apart from the fact that I still feel .NET MAUI is in Beta and therefore the 3rd best native cross-platform option :) is [XAML](https://learn.microsoft.com/en-us/dotnet/maui/xaml/?view=net-maui-8.0) for building UIs.

-However, I recently discovered [MauiReactor](https://adospace.gitbook.io/mauireactor/) which is a more Reactive and Declarative way of building UIs for .NET MAUI using C#, similar to how [SwiftUI](https://developer.apple.com/xcode/swiftui/) works I'm sold!
-I decided to build a simple app using .NET MAUI and MauiReactor to see how it all works and I was pleasantly surprised at how easy it was to build a simple app.
+However, I recently discovered [MauiReactor](https://adospace.gitbook.io/mauireactor/) which is a more Reactive and Declarative way of building UIs for .NET MAUI using C#, similar to how [SwiftUI](https://developer.apple.com/xcode/swiftui/) works.
+I'm sold 😍  I decided to build a simple app using .NET MAUI and MauiReactor to see how it all works and I was pleasantly surprised at how easy it was to build a simple app.

 ## Prerequisites